Major in Physics

 Information can also be found on the official course catalogue website for Physics major and Physics minor.

 Physics majors planning to get a minor in mathematics need to take an additional math course beyond the six otherwise required for the math minor.
 College-wide policy requires that at least four courses for the minor do not count toward any other major or minor.
-Because the half-semester courses MATH 110 + 115 + 120 + 125, and MATH 212 are required for the physics major, students need to take four additional math courses in order to minor in math.
+Because the half-semester courses MATH 110 + 115 + 120 + 125, and the full-semester course MATH 212 are required for the physics major, students need to take four additional math courses in order to minor in math.

 Special Notes

-• The Calculus Math sequence (four half-semester courses) MATH 11000, MATH 11500, MATH 12000, and MATH 12500 must be taken at least concurrently with the Calculus Physics sequence.
+• The Calculus Math sequence (four half-semester courses) MATH 11000, MATH 11500, MATH 12000, and MATH 12500 must be taken at least concurrently with the Physics for the Physical Sciences sequence.

-• Those students considering graduate study in physics should be sure to take all four core curriculum classes (PHYS 30100, PHYS 30200, PHYS 30400, PHYS 35000).
+• Those students considering graduate study in physics should be sure to take all four core curriculum courses (PHYS 30100, PHYS 30200, PHYS 30400, and PHYS 35000).
 In addition, we suggest these students take MATH 21100, CHEM 11100, CHEM 11200, and as many advanced Physics courses as can be scheduled.

 • Those students considering astronomy or astrophysics as a career should major in Physics and take PHYS 10400, PHYS 10500, and PHYS 32000.